 Two Step Falls

-Another wonder of the park is Two Step Falls, located about a half-mile hike past the suspension bridge which takes you to High Falls.
-Two Step Falls is unique, as there are two tiers each featuring a drop of about ten feet.
+Another wonder of the park is Two Step Falls, located just a short hike past the suspension bridge that takes you to High Falls.
+Two Step Falls is unique, as there are two tiers, each featuring a drop of about ten feet.
 Some staggered steps lead you off the trail to these falls, but nothing too difficult for most visitors.
+It is only about 0.5 miles up from the High Falls and is definitely worth the effort.

 Winter Camping 101

 The park offers different activities throughout the year.
-During their Winter Camping 101 event, visitors can learn about winter camping and survival from the Tettegouche State Park Naturalist and other staff.
-Activities including building a traditional quinzhee, which is an insulated snow cave used for shelter, as well as learning to cook outdoors in the snow.
+During their Winter Camping 101 event, visitors can learn about winter camping and survival from the Tettegouche State Park Naturalist and other staff members.
+Activities include building a traditional quinzhee, which is an insulated snow cave used for shelter, as well as learning to cook outdoors in the snow.
 This can be a day or overnight event, if you choose to stay in the quinzhee you helped build.